canonical/superset-k8s-operator/documentation/how-to/optimize-deployment-performance.md

 juju relate superset-k8s-worker postgresql-k8s
 juju relate superset-k8s-worker redis-k8s
 ```
-Using the UI, you can enable Asynchronous Query Execution (`AGE`) at the database level.
+Using the UI, you can enable Asynchronous Query Execution (`AQE`) at the database level.
 To do so, edit the database and under `Performance`, check the `Asynchronous query execution`
 box.